tacoman/tacoman.github.io/_posts/2019-02-02-trace-labs-global.markdown

 Some of this was inexperience with using the tools effectively; some of it might have been not enough persistence.
 With many CTFs, you know there's an answer and you can come back and hit it harder after a few minutes.
 With this one, there's no guarantee of finding any answers at all.
-The scoreboard made it very obvious that we were missing things, but our answer was frequently to move on and see if there were any lower-hanging fruit on the next target rather than stick it out with the current one.
+The scoreboard made it very obvious that we were missing things, but our answer was frequently to move on and see if there was any lower-hanging fruit on the next target rather than stick it out with the current one.
 But with six hours and eight contestants, it was too easy for our team of only two people to decide that we needed to cut our losses and hope that the next one would be more cooperative.